Find Affordable College Courses

 Alliance, OH

 University of Mount Union did quite well in this year’s ranking of the best places for neurobiology and neurosciences students to get a bachelor’s degree.
 It came in at #10 on the list.
-Located in the fringe town of Alliance, Mount Union is a private not-for-profit college with a small student population.
+Located in the fringe town of Alliance, Mount Union is a private not-for-profit school with a small student population.

 Best Value Neurobiology & Neurosciences Colleges in the Great Lakes Region